AlephAlpha/Nekomata/doc/Builtins.md

 If it is, push the element, otherwise fail.

+### `filterBy` (`ḟ`, `2 -> 1`)

+Filter a list by whether the corresponding element in another list is not failed.

+If the first list also contains failed items, those items are also removed.

+Fail when the two lists are of different lengths.

 ## Particles

 ### `onBoth` (`ᵃ`, `(0 -> n) -> (0 -> 2 * n) or (m -> n) -> (m + 1 -> 2 * n) where m > 0`)